hsreedeth/CentralLimitTheorembyHari/README.md

 - **Statistical Analysis**: Compares empirical values of the mean and Standard Error of the Mean (SEM) with theoretical values for a fair coin.

-- **Data Visualization**: Includes histograms and boxplots to visualize the distribution of sample means and their evolution over multiple experiments.
+- **Data Visualization**: Includes histograms and gaussian distributions to visualize the distribution of sample means and their evolution over multiple experiments.

 - **CLT Validation**: Empirically validates the Central Limit Theorem by comparing the sample distribution with a theoretical normal distribution.